 During this period, you can do nothing that related to China.
 So you’d better to focus on business in your country.

 6. When Will Everyone Go Back to Work after CNY?

 Although CNY’s statutory holiday is only 8 days, as I mentioned before, most trading companies and shipping forwarders won’t back to work until 1-4 days after the holiday.
 This is due to factory’s late reopen date, trading companies cannot arrange the production if their factory suppliers are still on holiday

 Most Chinese factories will be back to work 5-10 days after statutory holiday.
 Because most of the worker are from another cities, some even very far from where they works.
 So they are not willing to back to the factory too early.

 Another situation is that some workers are not coming back to factory after holiday, so the factory has to recruit new staffs after holiday.

 So everyone will go back to work 5-10 days after CNY’s statutory holiday, and everything will be normal at that time.

 7. Price Changes Is Normal after CNY

-You may find the price of your product is higher than before after CNY holiday, it’s quite normal.
+Chinese New Year affects not only production and shipping, but you may also find the price of your product is higher than before after CNY holiday, it’s quite normal.

 The increase of the price may due to the increased production cost, like labor and material cost.
 Even this increase happens before the holiday, but factories would like to change the price after CNY.
 Because Chinese people usually take CNY as a brand new start.